Eligible vs. Ordinary Dividends

 Dividend planning notes the combined personal and corporate impact on taxes where corporations distribute income to owner operators and shareholders.
 One option is to pay out dividends called non-eligible dividends.
-These dividends take into account the lower tax rate paid by businesses that earn less than $500,000 per year in taxable income.
-These ordinary dividends are received from corporations that pay tax at the lower small business corporate tax rate (in Alberta 12.0%).
+These dividends consider the lower tax rate paid by businesses that earn less than $500,000 per year in taxable income (also need to consider the impact on accessing the small business deduction rate with the passive income rules that were introduced in 2018).
+These ordinary dividends are received from corporations that pay tax at the lower small business corporate tax rate (in Alberta 11.0%).

-Ordinary dividends received from such corporations are taxed to the individual recipients at Nil% to 41.64% (in Alberta) based on the recipient’s personal marginal income tax rate.
+Ordinary dividends received from such corporations are taxed to the individual recipients at 15.86% to 42.31% (in Alberta) for 2022 (15.86% to 42.31% in 2021) based on the recipient’s personal marginal income tax rate.
 This is lower than the tax rates on salaries to account for the tax already paid by the corporation.

-However using the same rate would penalize corporations that pay the higher rate of tax on earnings in excess of $500,000.
+However, using the same rate would penalize corporations that pay the higher rate of tax on earnings more than $500,000.
 As such, those corporations can designate to pay eligible dividends.

-Corporations that pay tax at the higher corporate rate of tax (27% in Alberta) can build up a general rate income pool (GRIP).
+Corporations that pay tax at the higher corporate rate of tax (23% in Alberta for 2022 and 2021) can build up a general rate income pool (GRIP).
 Dividends can be distributed from this GRIP balance as eligible dividends.
-Eligible dividends received by individuals are taxed at (-Nil% to 31.71% at the recipient’s personal marginal income tax rate (in Alberta) a rate lower than even the ordinary dividends to account for the higher corporate tax rate paid.
-The down side is eligible dividends are only distributable based on opening balances or the prior year closing balance.
+Eligible dividends received by individuals are taxed at 2.57% to 34.31% (for both 2022 and 2021) at the recipient’s personal marginal income tax rate (in Alberta) a rate lower than even the ordinary dividends to account for the higher corporate tax rate paid.
+The downside is eligible dividends are only distributable based on opening balances or the prior year closing balance.

 While the Canadian government has traditionally had a path towards integration (taxing individuals the same regardless of how their income is generated (eligible vs. ineligible dividends or salary) – there are shifts in advantages to the recipient in receiving eligible dividends when compared to ordinary dividends from year to year.
-However federal budget 2018 will likely make receiving these preferred types of dividends more difficult.
+It is therefore important to plan each year.